regen-network/regen-ledger/docs/modules/data/protobuf.md

 | cid | [bytes](#bytes) |  | cid is a Content Identifier for the data corresponding to the IPFS CID specification: https://github.com/multiformats/cid. |
 | content | [bytes](#bytes) |  | content is the content of the data corresponding to the provided CID.

-Currently only data for CID&#39;s using sha2-256 and blake2b-256 hash algorithms can be stored on-chain. |
+Currently only data for CID's using sha2-256 and blake2b-256 hash algorithms can be stored on-chain. |